From a file list, to display the details for a file, click the file name.

 For a PDF or image file that contains key-value pairs, the Key-Value Pairs tab displays the key-value pairs.
 If the file does not contain key-value pairs, then the Key-Value Pairs tab does not display.

-For an uploaded file pipeline, the Files page contains the list of pipeline files.
+For an uploaded file pipeline, the Files tab contains the list of all of the pipeline files.

-For uploaded file pipelines, all file management occurs on the Files page.
-The Files page only contains the file list.
-When you add a file to the pipeline, it is automatically added to the file list.
+For uploaded file pipelines, when you add a file to the pipeline, it is automatically added to the file list.

-For Amazon S3 and Databricks pipelines, the file list is on the Files tab of the Overview page.
-The list is not populated until you run the pipeline.
+For cloud storage pipelines, the file list is not populated until you run the pipeline.
 The list only contains processed files.

-On the Overview page for an Amazon S3 or Databricks pipeline, the Pipeline Runs tab displays the list of pipeline runs.
+On the Overview page for a cloud storage pipeline, the Pipeline Runs tab displays the list of pipeline runs.

 For each run, the list includes: